pedroaltobelli23/24-2-mlops-project-car_object_detection/README.md

 ./data.sh
 ```

-4. Do data versioning with DVC and github using data_versioning.sh
+4. Run ["data_versioning"](./data_versioning.sh) to add the new data do dvc, create new tag, push to dvc and push to the remote repo

 ```Bash
 chmod +x data_versioning.sh